-June 17, 2018 – Journalists and human rights advocates tour an old warehouse in McAllen, Texas, were hundreds of children are being kept in a series of cages made of mental fencing.
+June 17, 2018 – Journalists and human rights advocates tour an old warehouse in McAllen, Texas, where hundreds of children are being kept in a series of cages made of metal fencing.
 The Associated Press reports that overhead lighting stays on around the clock, children are sleeping under “large foil sheets,” older children are forced to change the diapers of toddlers and that children have no books or toys.
 One toddler is seen crying uncontrollably and pounding her fists on a mat.
 “If a parent left a child in a cage with no supervision with other 5-year-olds, they’d be held accountable,” says Michelle Brané, director of migrant rights at the Women's Refugee Commission.

-June 17, 2018 – Former first lady Laura Bush calls the administration’s practices “cruel” and “immoral” in a commentary published by The Washington Post.
+June 17, 2018 – Former First Lady Laura Bush calls the administration’s practices “cruel” and “immoral” in a commentary published by The Washington Post.

 June 17, 2018 – Homeland Security Secretary Kirstjen Nielsen tweets, falsely: “We do not have a policy of separating families at the border.
 Period.”

-June 18, 2018 – ProPublica publishes a now-viral audio clip, where Central-American children separated from their parents are heard sobbing in jail-like cages, crying “mami” and “papa” over and over.
+June 18, 2018 – ProPublica publishes a now-viral audio clip, where Central American children separated from their parents are heard sobbing in jail-like cages, crying “Mami” and “Papa” over and over.
 Guards can be heard making jokes about the desperate children.
 “I don’t want them to deport him,” one child cries.
 “Daddy!” another screams.

 June 20, 2018 – Reacting to mounting public pressure, President Trump signs an executive order directing DHS to stop separating families except in cases where there is concern that the parent represents a risk to the child.
 Trump falsely blames Congress, the courts and previous administrations for his family separation policy, claiming that now “[y]ou’re going to have a lot of happy people.”
 CBS News reports that 2,342 children were separated at the border from more than 2,200 adults between May 5 to June 9.

-July 3, 2018 – NBC News reports that in the wake of Sabraw’s injunction, the Trump administration is forcing migrants to choose between leaving the country with or without their kids, effectively preventing them from asking for asylum.
+July 3, 2018 – NBC News reports that in the wake of Judge Sabraw’s injunction, the Trump administration is forcing migrants to choose between leaving the country with or without their kids, effectively preventing them from asking for asylum.

-July 13, 2018 – The Trump administration says in a court filing that 2,551children between the ages of five and 17 remain separated from their parents, almost a month after the “zero tolerance” policy was revoked.
+July 13, 2018 – The Trump administration says in a court filing that 2,551 children between the ages of five and 17 remain separated from their parents, almost a month after the “zero tolerance” policy was revoked.

 July 26, 2018 – More than 900 parents have yet to be reunified with their children by the court’s deadline.
-“It’s the reality of a policy that was in place that resulted in large numbers of families being separated without forethought as to reunification and keeping track of people,” says Sabraw.
+“It’s the reality of a policy that was in place that resulted in large numbers of families being separated without forethought as to reunification and keeping track of people,” says Judge Sabraw.
 More than half of those parents – 463 – have been deported to their home countries without their children.

 Oct.
 11, 2018 – Helen, a 5-year-old girl from Honduras, was persuaded to sign away her rights after being separated from her grandmother, The New Yorker reports.
 “One of the things Helen’s story really showed us is that the Trump administration never stopped separating children from their families,” says Jess Morales Rocketto, of Families Belong Together.
 “In fact, they’ve doubled down, but it’s even more insidious now, because they are doing it in the cover of night.”

 Oct.
-11, 2018 – As the grueling process of reunifying families continues, Amnesty International publishes a report that cites Customs and Border Patrol data indicating that 6,022 “family units” had been separated between April 19, 2018, and August 15, 2018 – a much greater number than previously stated.
+11, 2018 – As the grueling process of reunifying families continues, Amnesty International publishes a report that cites U.S. Customs and Border Patrol data indicating that 6,022 “family units” had been separated between April 19, 2018, and August 15, 2018 – a much greater number than previously stated.
 “Right now, hundreds of children are languishing in tent cities on the border,” says Margaret Huang, executive director of Amnesty International USA.
 “Even more children are locked behind bars in family detention centers.
 This is nothing short of unconscionable.”

 Dec.
 20, 2018 – Appearing before the House Judiciary Committee, Homeland Security Secretary Nielsen once again falsely claims the administration has no family separation policy.
 “I’m not a liar, we’ve never had a policy for family separation,” she says.
 If there were one, she adds, it “would mean that any family that I found at a port of entry I would separate, it would mean that every single family that I found illegally crossing, we would separate.
 We did none of those.”